git-for-windows/git-for-windows.github.io/content/contact.md

 ## I have a question!

 We have [GitHub Discussions](https://github.com/git-for-windows/git/discussions/).
 If, for some reason or other, you prefer a mailing list, use [the Git mailing list](mailto:git@vger.kernel.org).
-It is actually a Google Group which can be used as if it were a forum, too.

 ## But I really have only a quick question!